 I’m available for freelance assignments including research, writing, commissioning and editing.
 Sectors covered include banking, financial markets, investment management, economics, globalization, corporate finance, mergers & acquisitions, energy and renewables.
 Strengths include excellent contacts in business and finance and the ability to make complex subjects accessible to a general audience.

-In recent years, I have been interviewed about the banking and economic crisis by BBC News, BBC World Service, BBC World News TV, BBC Newsnight Scotland, BBC Radio 5 Live, Radio New Zealand, Talk Nation Radio (US), The Keiser Report, STV News and a number of other broadcasters
+In recent years, I have been interviewed about the banking and economic crisis and Scottish independence by BBC News, BBC Radio 4 Today, Sky News, BBC World Service, BBC World News TV, BBC Newsnight Scotland, BBC Radio 5 Live, BBC Radio Scotland, BBC Radio Wales, BBC Radio Northern Ireland, Radio New Zealand, Talk Nation Radio (US), The Keiser Report, ITN, STV News and other broadcasters.

 Both this website and Qfinance are ranked among the top finance blogs by media intelligence firm Cision.
 In January 2012, I was named the UK’s fourth most influential finance tweeter, after the Financial Times, by LondonlovesBusiness and Peer Index and 14th in economia’s December 2012 Twitter Finance 50.

 The views and opinions expressed in my blog are my own and do not reflect those of the publications for which I write.
 For further information on Ian Fraser click on biography or testimonials.
 To see my profile/feed on third-party sites click the buttons below:-